mriffey/KSSOpen/README.md

 This version has been converted from a Clarion .app to a hand code app to make it more palatable to accept pull requests (among other things).

-As a result, I will no longer be maintaining the app version of my open sourced fork of KSS ( https://github.com/mriffey/Devuna-KwikSourceSearch/ ).
+As a result, I will no longer be maintaining the app version of my fork of KSS ( https://github.com/mriffey/Devuna-KwikSourceSearch/ ).

 With Kwik Source Search (KSS) you can perform powerful standard and regular expression searches through one or multiple text files, such as source code, log files, and debugging information.